We care passionately about every customer we help

 If you are a Brethertons customer ask us to undertake a free TKW Audit to identify issues in 15 areas which may impact your business in the year ahead.

-If our Commercial team can be of any assistance please do not hesitate to get in touch with Suki Thandi on 01788 579 579 or via email on email@example.com or contact any of our offices: Banbury, Bicester, Rugby and London.
+If our Commercial team can be of any assistance please do not hesitate to get in touch with Suki Thandi on 01788 579 579 or via email on email@example.com or contact any of our offices: Banbury, Bicester, and Rugby.
 Alternatively, you can contact us directly on 01295 270999 or visit our website.

 Please treat the contents of our blogs as general guidance only.
 Please do not take any action based on their contents unless you have sought specific legal advice.
 Brethertons cannot accept responsibility for any errors or inaccuracies, loss or damage in circumstances where there is no formal retainer between us and we have not given you personal and specific advice relating to a matter for which you have given us full background details.
 You must also bear in mind that the contents of our blogs are based on English Law, and because they contain archival material, that material is likely to go out of date.
 Therefore, it is important to consider the date that the blog was posted.
 Please also remember that the law may differ in different Jurisdictions.